core-wg/resource-directory/draft-ietf-core-resource-directory.md

 URI Template Variables are as they are for registration in {{registration}}.
-The con attribute is not accepted to keep the registration interface simple;
+The base attribute is not accepted to keep the registration interface simple;
 that rules out registration over CoAP-over-TCP or HTTP that would need to specify one.

 The following response codes are defined for this interface: